 There are other ways to measure soil biology, such as with DNA lab identification or microscope identification.
 A sweet-smelling soil can indicate high levels of actinomycetes.

 In summary, start the new year with defining your “why”.
 Your purpose will help guide your future actions on your organic operation.
 Next, understand your soil and specifically, your soil sample results.
 Doing so will help you develop a fertility plan for the upcoming season.
 Finally, know your biology.

-For more information about knowing your soil and its biology, please reach out to me at email@example.com or 419-891-2785.
+For more information about knowing your soil and its biology, please reach out to us at firstname.lastname@example.org.

 Where to find The Andersons Organics in the next 30 days!

 Our organics team looks forward to visiting with you at the following events over the next month: